substation-beta/ssb_book/src/4_specification.md

 #### blend
 `[blend=overlay]`

-Blending mode (see here).
+Blending mode.
+This will set how this layer is blended with the background.
+A Background might also be another layer that is drawn behind this layer.

 Following modes are available:

 overlay: source color (((source alpha * source color)) + ((1 -  source alpha) * destination color))